 - Mistaken for Cheating: As stated by Posthumus in one of his ranting monologues, it's made worse by the fact that Imogen had consistently refused to sleep with him."Me of my lawful pleasures she restrained / And prayed me oft forbearance"

 - My God, What Have I Done?: Posthumus after he thinks he's successfully orchestrated Imogen's murder.

-- Signature Item Clue: Iachimo "proves" that he seduced Posthumus' wife by showing him a bracelet which he claims the wife gave to him; in reality he sneaked into her bedchamber while she was asleep and stole it.
+- Signature Item Clue: Jachimo "proves" that he seduced Posthumus' wife Imogen by showing him a bracelet which he claims that Imogen gave to him; in reality he sneaked into her bedchamber while she was asleep and stole it.

-- Those Two Guys: The creatively named First Lord and Second Lord who exist to explain the prologue and to play the Straight Man to The Clown Cloten.
-Productions frequently have the same two actors play First and Second Soldier, and First and Second Jailer who have similar parts.
+- Those Two Guys: The creatively named First Lord and Second Lord who exist to explain the prologue and to play the Straight Man to the more comical Cloten.
+Productions frequently have the two actors playing First and Second Soldier also play the roles of First and Second Jailer, who have similar parts.

 - Trojan Horse: After failing to seduce Imogen, Jachimo asks her to store a trunk.
 It supposedly contains silver and gemstones, gifts from Posthumus, Jachimo and their friends to the Roman emperor.
 Jachimo fears it'll be stolen, so wants it kept securely overnight.
 As it's partly her husband's property, Imogen views this request as a matter of honour and offers to store it in her own bedchamber.
 Unfortunately, the story's a lie and the trunk only contains Jachimo himself, who's still looking for a way to convince Posthumus that Imogen's been unfaithful.
 Once the trunk is in her room he creeps out in the the night, while Imogen sleeps, to steal her bracelet and make notes about her room and her birthmarks.